MitchTODO/OnTheMap/README.md

 # On the Map

 #### Description: IOS app that allows a user to post locations containing a url.
-As well as view other postings within a MKMapView
+As well as view other users postings within a MKMapView

 ---

 ## ViewControllers

-Button names and functionality changes throughout the app allowing for a simpler UI.
-Network request are present, activity Indicators are used to help display the app is currently active.
+During a network request activity indicators are used to help display that the app is currently active.

 ### LoginViewController

 Allows a user to login through a post request with user data from two text fields.
 Session ID and key is returned from the post request and stored.

 Contains:
-1. Two text fields allowing users to enter user credentials to Udacity's login API.
+1. Two text fields allows users to enter credentials to Udacity's login API.
-2. A single button allows execute the POST request sending credentials to the server.
+2. A single button executes the POST request sending credentials to the server.

 <img src="readmePic/loginScreen.png" alt="LoginViewController"  width="240">

 ### MapViewController

 Contains:
-1. Navigational bar with three buttons logout, refresh and add a pin.
+1. Navigational bar with three buttons; logout, refresh and add a pin.
-2. Tool bar with a single button that switches to a tableView.
+2. Tool bar button that switches to a TableViewController.
-3. MKMapView with clickable annotations (Pins) being displayed with user information.
+3. MKMapView with clickable annotations (Pins) are displayed with user information.

-Users can view locations on the MKMapView, each location is represented by a pin (annotation).
+Users can view locations on the MKMapView, each location is represented by a pin.
 When a pin is selected location and url will be displayed with a disclosure button.
-When pressed again alert will be presented asking if the url should be opened in Safari.
+Pressed again, alert will be presented asking if the url should be opened in Safari.

-Logout button will preform a delete request with Session data stored from login and taken back to LoginViewController.
-This button is also used to cancel creating a pin by changing the button title and tag.
+Logout button will perform a delete request with session data and then taken back to the LoginViewController.
+This button is also used to cancel when creating a pin by changing the button title and tag.

 #### getPins function

-getPins function is used within the view did load and the refresh button.
-Responsible for preforming a get request for the last 100 student locations and populating the StudentLocation array and MKMapView.
+"getPins" function is used within the view did load and the refresh button.
+Responsible for performing a get request for the last 100 student locations and populating the StudentLocation array and MKMapView.

 <img src="readmePic/pinsOnMap.png" alt="MapViewController"  width="240">